-Instead, we focus on identifying businesses for our long book that we believe have the potential to be substantially larger over the next 4-6 years and those for our short book that we believe over the next 2-3 years will fail to meet investor expectations they take advantage of or succumb to the powerful forces of creative destruction.
+Instead, we focus on identifying businesses that we believe have the potential to be substantially larger over the next 4-6 years as they take advantage of expanding market opportunities driven by the forces of creative destruction.
 As we highlighted in our 3Q19 investor letter, material structural change is being driven by technological innovation in nearly every industry.
 While companies must certainly navigate near term changes in interest rates and trade policy, we believe that the ability of companies to lead or adapt to these industry altering innovations will be the primary determinant of whether they thrive or struggle in the years ahead.